- Introduction

 Introduction

-If you are an innovative person worried about their inventions or a company owner who needs to protect confidential business information, this article is written just for you.
+If you are an innovative person worried about your inventions or a company owner who needs to protect confidential business information, this article is written just for you.
 Patents and trade secrets are the most common types of intellectual property protection.
 At first glance, these terms look similar, but still, you should be aware that distinctive advantages and disadvantages reside in each of them, and choosing the method that fits your circumstances and goals is of great importance.

 Case Study Involving Disclosure of Patent and Trade Secrets